 These classes are taught by faculty from across the curriculum.

-Every class is unique (from the “Sluts, Nuts, and Gangsters” to the “Physics of Roller Coasters,” to “American Sin,” etc.).
-This means the students can write about a topic that actually interests them.
-They are much more likely to grow as a writer if they are engaged with the subject material.
+Every class is unique (from the “The Irish Question” to the “How do we do Ethical Science,” to “What is an ‘American Sin’”).
+Students engage with topics that actually interest them.
+They are much more likely to grow as writers, speakers, and thinkers if they are engaged with the subject material.

 At many schools, new students are assigned to an adviser who is a staff member.
 Such advisers only get to know the student in the context of advising meetings.
 At Hiram, we pair the student with the professor they will have in class.
 Therefore, the professor will better know the student.
 They will know the student’s strengths and weaknesses and they will have better rapport, allowing more frank and helpful conversations.